DallanQ/lotr_journeys_in_middle_earth/Manual.md

 #### FATE AND INSPIRATION (page 10)

 During a test, a hero's revealed cards may contain fate (leaf icon) icons.
-Fate icons have no inherent effect; however, the hero can spend inspiration tokens to convert fate icons to success (snow emoji icon) icons.
+Fate icons have no inherent effect; however, the hero can spend inspiration tokens to convert fate icons to success (a sunburst symbol) icons.
 Each inspiration spent converts a **single** fate icon.
 To spend an inspiration, the hero takes an inspiration from their hero card and returns it to the supply.

 When a hero gains inspiration, they take an inspiration token from the supply and place it on their hero card.
 The hero cannot have more inspiration tokens than the inspiration limit indicated on their hero card.

-> image of Inspiration Limit Of 4 On Hero Card
+> Image of a Hero Card with a limit of 4 Inspiration token

 *Inspiration Limit Of 4 On Hero Card*